-I ran Dogependent, an e-commerce store selling custom dog merchandise.
+I created Dogependent from scratch - an e-commerce store selling custom dog merchandise.

 As a one-man band, I designed all the products, created the online store and developed the branding, keeping in mind my customer base, which were female dog owners aged 25+.

 I've also set up the supply chain and socials, along with looking after customer service.

 The business was operating in the USA, while I was located in the UK.